Thursday, 9 May 2013

 (Sorry, I'll get on with the review now)

 Tomato bruschetta comes with an unexpected scattering of coriander.
 Has the kitchen run out of basil or is this a deliberate South Asian touch?
 Some sort of jazz bruschetta?
-Either way, it taste like the kind of half-baked recipe you'd find in a diet book.
+Either way, it tastes like the kind of half-baked recipe you'd find in a diet book.
 Something green and red to look at while you wait for something better to happen.

 (OK, not bad.
 Talk about the main courses)